BirdeeHub/lze/README.md

 It shares some code where some handlers parse their specs, otherwise it works entirely differently, but with a largely compatible [plugin spec](#plugin-spec)

-Which one is better?
-Hard to say.

-The plugin specs are basically the same, with 3 more fields thrown in.

 However, import specs can only import a single module rather than a whole directory.